 Import Declaration Service

 There is no need to visit a customs office if the customs declaration is submitted online.
 Businesses need a Katso ID to lodge a declaration, while private persons can use their online banking IDs.
+Private persons can log into the service using their online banking IDs or mobile certificates.
+Identification also requires a Finnish personal identity code.
+If you do not have these, you can authorise another person to take care of the customs clearance on your behalf.

 Cash customers can directly pay the customs clearance decision/invoice via online banking.
 When you have paid the taxes, your postal parcel will be sent directly to your company or to the post office nearest to you.
 If your declaration concerns a freight consignment, you will receive a release decision through the online service after you’ve made the payment, and you can pick up the goods from the cargo terminal in return for this decision.